fridaystreet/drone-ecs-node/README.md

 It pulls the portMappings array from the original ECS config and looks through the keys of each item to match containerPort: 80, hostPort: 8070.
 In our case there is a match and as there is another parameter 'protocol'  in our new config which isn't in the keys array for this object, the original config parameter is updated to be protocol: 'udp'

+This process is then repeated for environments. and all other parameters recursively that are specified in the new json defintion file.